 These headphones don't have any virtual soundstage features.

 These are the settings used to test the Razer Hammerhead USB-C ANC.
 Our results are only valid when using this configuration.

 These headphones do an alright job of blocking out ambient noise.
-Even with their ANC on, they really struggle to reduce bass noise like bus engines.
-They're slightly better at reducing mid-range noise like ambient chatter as well as higher-pitched sounds like an AC unit, though.
+Even with their ANC on, they really struggle to reduce bass noise like bus engines, but they still perform better than the Razer Hammerhead True Wireless Pro.
+That said, they're slightly better at reducing mid-range noise like ambient chatter as well as higher-pitched sounds like an AC unit.
 Unfortunately, when using the ANC, some sounds in the high-mid to low-treble ranges sound louder and more amplified than with the ANC off.